aedobbyn/workflow-helpers/git_workflow_r.md

 * Reset
-	* Undo changes on private branches
+	* For undoing things on private branches
 	* Move back to the previous commit
 		* `git reset HEAD`
 		* Default is `--mixed`